michaeltan02/brainFuckIDE/README.md

 - Note: various parameters of the program can be configured with **config.h**.
 See below.
 - Program starts in text editor mode.
 Ppress **F5/F6** to enter debug/execution mode (if or not to stop at breakpoints).
 Press F9 to go back to editor mode.
 - In debug/execution mode, the terminal will be split into **3 windows** (editor, data array, output)
-	- Editor and data array window will have next inst and current cell **highlighted**.
+	- Editor and data array window will have next inst and current cell **highlighted** in yellow.
 Note that this is seperate from the blinking cursor of the terminal
 	- All three windows are independently-**scrollable** with arrow keys, home/end, page up/down
 	- Executing brainfuck code will automatically scroll windows if needed
 	- Switch active window with **Ctrl + W**.
 Only active window (where your blinking cursor is) will be scrolled